emyode/InfraTemplate/README.md

 It is important not to use spaces in the names, nor underscores (hyphens are okay)

 This should include everything required to rapidly set up a deployment pipeline for a new project.

+## Instructions

+**Usage**
+1. Download the whole repo (as a zip from the clone menu)
+2. Create an Azure Devops project
+3. Create a "OPS" Repo in your Azure Devops Project
+4. Unzip locally to your computer
+5. Upload the whole repo to your "OPS" Azure Devops project